LidkeLab/BaGoL/README.md

 # Software Package Description:

-The software package contains code and example scripts for the Baysian Grouping of Localizations (BaGoL) analysis method described by:
+The software package contains code and example scripts for the Baysian Grouping of Localizations (BaGoL) analysis method.

 Software Package:
 The algorithm codes and a pre-compliled mex execuatable needed for frame connection.